-I tried out the TimeHeatmap tool that James released and I’m impressed.
+I tried out the TimeHeatmap tool that TTP released and I’m impressed.
 It does boost my win rate by a lot.
 What this tool does is it adds the color of TrendTraderPRO on higher time frames as a sort of heatmap under the chart.

 So in essence, you only want to be buying when all the different timeframes have an uptrending TTP.
 On the screenshot above you see why.
 Almost all long TrendTraderPRO signals were profitable but most short signals were breakeven and small loss trades.

 By trading in the direction of the higher timeframe trend, you are stacking the odds in your favor.